gyf135/gyf135.github.io/_pages/cv.md

 * Ph.D in Mechanical Engineering, University of Washington, 2019
 * M.S  in Applied Mathematics, University of Washington, 2017
 * M.S  in Mechanical Engineering, University of Washington, 2016
-* B.S. in Thermal energy and power Engineering, Beijing Institute of Technology, 2014
+* B.S. in Thermal Energy and Power Engineering, Beijing Institute of Technology, 2014
 * Exchange student in Mechanical Engineering, University College Dublin, 2014
 * Exchange student in Mechanical Engineering, University of Technology, Sydney, 2012